PCMDI/pcmdi.github.io/CMIP6/Guide/modelers.md

 The CMIP Panel has delegated responsibility for most of the technical requirements of CMIP to the [WGCM Infrastructure Panel (WIP)][wipCog].
-The mission, rationale and Terms of Use for the panel can be found [here][wipMission].
+The mission, rationale and Terms of Reference for the panel can be found [here][wipMission].
 The WIP has drafted a number of position papers summarizing CMIP6 requirements and specifications.
 Among these is the [CMIP6 reference specifications for global attributes, filenames, directory structure and Data Reference Syntax (DRS)][cmip6GlobalAttGoogleDoc].
 The WIP has also set up a [CMIP Data Node Operations Team (CDNOT)][cdnotGoogleDoc]